trdroid/Android-Examples/_misc/Basics/BrowseQuotes/README.md

     </LinearLayout>
 </LinearLayout>
 ```
 As of ADT 21, the following line is not required in the layout files

+The widgets provided in the layout file exist in a hierarchy of View objects, referred to as the view hierarchy.

 ```xml
 <?xml version="1.0" encoding="utf-8"?>